Cosima De Vito: 2004: Cosima

 On a 2004 episode of A Current Affair, De Vito was shown writing and recording new material with Warren in Los Angeles.
 De Vito expressed her disappointment at media reports that declared the throat nodule incident was a publicity stunt.
-In 2004 Cosima performed "When the War Is Over" on Dancing with the Stars and "Cost of Love" on the Kerri-Anne show; she guested on Good Morning Australia with Bert Newton and performed "When the War Is Over" and "Now That You Can't Have Me".
+In 2004 De Vito performed "When the War Is Over" on Dancing with the Stars and "Cost of Love" on the Kerri-Anne show; she guested on Good Morning Australia with Bert Newton and performed "When the War Is Over" and "Now That You Can't Have Me".
 In May that year De Vito was invited to perform at the 30th Anniversary Gala Dinner for then-Prime Minister, John Howard.
 In December, she released her second single, "Now That You Can't Have Me", which peaked at No. 42.
 The video for the single was initially popular on Australian music shows such as Video Hits.
 There were distribution problems and lack of radio airplay.
 On 23 December, De Vito parted ways with her management team, Nellis and Gardner, who had guided her since the end of Australian Idol.
 The parties were in dispute over A$500,000, that her managers alleged they were owed.
 A third single, "Cost of Love" was in the works, with video clip ideas being drawn up.
 De Vito had extra production work done on the album version – more guitar, heavier drums and re-recorded vocals.
 Due to legal battles with her previous management, the third single was dropped.